Jump to Buttermilk Making FAQ

-A. When items are being actively cultured (and don’t have lids), we suggest keeping a distance of at least several feet (and preferably more) between items.
+A. When items are being actively cultured in open containers, we suggest keeping a distance of at least several feet between items.
 When your cultured items are being stored in the refrigerator with tight-fitting lids, there is no need to keep distance between them.

 Q. How do I put my heirloom buttermilk starter on hold while I am on vacation?